ziadbaroudi/html-images-lab-rcdd_202103_leb_few/README.md

 <img src="../images/my_company_logo.png">
 ```

-However, its very common, even when publishing your own websites, to have images
+However, it's very common, even when publishing your own websites, to have images
 hosted somewhere else on the internet.
 In these situations, we need to provide a
 full URL as the source: